Cayce, South Carolina, train collision: Aftermath

 The National Transportation Safety Board (NTSB), the Federal Railroad Administration, and CSX Transportation began investigations shortly after the accident.

 On July 23, 2019, NTSB publicly announced that Amtrak's and CSX Transportation's failure to properly assess and mitigate the risk of conducting switching operations during a signal suspension, coupled with a CSX conductor's error, led to the collision of the Amtrak train with the CSX train.
-Amtrak locomotive No. 47 was severely damaged and was deemed a total loss, and CSX locomotive No. 130's cab and front area was completely destroyed.
-No. 36 suffered minor damage and is expected to be put back into service.
-Both No. 130 and No. 36 were towed to the nearest CSX shop, where No. 130 was cut up and scrapped.
+Amtrak locomotive No. 47 was severely damaged and was scrapped, and CSX locomotive No. 130's cab and front area was completely destroyed.
+No. 36 suffered minor damage and was repaired and put back into service now repainted into the YN3B paint scheme.
+Nos.
+130 and 36 were both towed to the nearest CSX shop, where No. 130 was cut up and scrapped.

 Following the accident, Amtrak named locomotive No. 162 in honor of Michael Kempf, the engineer of the Silver Star who perished in the wreck.
+That same year, that unit was involved in a collision with a stalled dump truck while leading the westbound Capitol Limited through Ranson, West Virginia on December 10, 2018; it has been out of service since that time.
+Conductor Michael B. Cella, the conductor of the Silver Star, who was occupying the locomotive cab along with Kempf because of a signal outage on the train's host railroad, also perished in the wreck.